Master of Speech-Language Pathology

 4 credits

-Examination of etiologies and prevention strategies for language disorders, language learning disabilities, and dyslexia.
-Analysis of phonological, semantic, orthographic, and oral language processing and the impact on literacy comprehension and production.
-Application of evidence-based assessments for screening, diagnosis, and progress monitoring.
-Development of tailored intervention plans targeting phonological processing, decoding, fluency, comprehension, spelling, and written expression.
-Evaluation of speech-language pathologists’ collaborative roles and contributions to addressing literacy challenges.
+Analyzes causes and prevention of language disorders, learning disabilities, and dyslexia.
+Examines phonological, semantic, orthographic, and oral processing affecting literacy.
+Applies evidence-based assessments for screening, diagnosis, and progress monitoring.
+Designs interventions for decoding, fluency, comprehension, spelling, and written expression while collaborating to address literacy challenges.

 3 credits